algolia/algoliasearch-django/README.md

 ALGOLIA_API_KEY = 'MyApiKey'
 ```

-TODO: speak about prefix/suffix usage
+There is also two optionals settings that take a string:

+* `ALGOLIA_INDEX_PREFIX`: prefix all index.
+You can use it to seperate different application, like `site1_Products` and `site2_Products`.
+* `ALGOLIA_INDEX_SUFFIX`: suffix all index.
+You can use it to differenciate development and production environement, like `Location_dev` and `Location_prod`.

 Quick Start
 -------------

 Simply call `AlgoliaSearch.register()` for each of the models you want to index.
-A good place to do this is in your application's AppConfig (generally your `app.py` file):
+A good place to do this is in your application's AppConfig (generally named `apps.py`).

 ```python
 from django.apps import AppConfig